blazegeek/blaze/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/blazed`
-Configuration file:  `/etc/geekcash/blaze.conf`
+Configuration file:  `/etc/blaze/blaze.conf`
 Data directory:      `/var/lib/blazed`
 PID file:            `/var/run/blazed/blazed.pid` (OpenRC and Upstart) or `/var/lib/blazed/blazed.pid` (systemd) Lock file:           `/var/lock/subsys/blazed` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the geekcash user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the geekcash user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the blaze user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the blaze user and group.
 Access to blaze-cli and other blazed rpc clients can then be controlled by group membership.

 3b) Mac OS X